zionandzion/timber_starter_theme/README.md

 ## Includes

-Not a ton in the includes/ folder.
 We use the GTM Plugin Activation class to load the plugins listed above, so we include that class in this folder.
+Beyond that, we use a few singletons
 Feel free to stick any other php theme depencies you want in this folder and include them in the functions.php file.

 ## Twig